dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 By binding a cryptographic key to the ID Token, the RP authenticating component can prove to RP consuming components not only that a user has been authenticated, but that the RP authenticating component itself was the original recipient of that authentication.
 This transforms the ID Token from a vulnerable bearer token into a proof-of-possession token that provides stronger security guarantees.

+The RP may also prove possesion of the bound key when presenting an ID Token back to the OP.

 This specification profiles OpenID Connect 1.0, RFC8628 - OAuth 2.0 Device Authorization Grant, and RFC9449 - OAuth 2.0 Demonstrating Proof of Possession (DPoP) to enable cryptographically bound ID Tokens that resist theft and replay attacks while maintaining compatibility with existing OpenID Connect infrastructure.